MS Windows Server 2003

-Microsoft's Windows Server 2003 platform provides a reliable, enterprise-class computing platform that delivers significant improvements over the earlier Windows 2000.
-These added features build on the foundation of availability, scalability and protection offered by Microsoft Windows 2K Server, making Microsoft Windows Server 2003 faster, more reliable, and more protected than previous releases of Windows server platform.
+The Windows Server 2003 platform provides a robust, enterprise-ready networking platform that delivers important improvements over the earlier Windows Server 2000.
+These powerful features strengthen the core of availability, expandability and security introduced in Microsoft Windows 2000, making Microsoft Windows Server 2003 more efficient, more dependable, and more secure than earlier releases of Microsoft Windows server platform.

-The MS Windows Server 2003 family comprises four editions:
+The Microsoft Windows Server 2003 product line is available in four editions: